corpse777/interactive-storytelling-platform/PRE_DEPLOYMENT_CHECKLIST.md

 - [ ] Authentication flows work correctly
 - [ ] CRUD operations for all data models work
 - [ ] Cross-browser compatibility has been verified
-- [ ] Mobile responsiveness has been confirmed
+- [x] Mobile responsiveness has been implemented and confirmed
+- [x] Tablet, laptop, and desktop responsiveness has been implemented and confirmed
+- [x] Reader component is fully responsive across all device types
 - [ ] Error states and edge cases have been tested
 - [ ] Performance has been evaluated
+- [x] Responsive demo page confirms proper adaptation to different screen sizes

 ## Documentation